 You may be asked to perform a 1-hour glucose test to test for gestational diabetes and arrive at our office for a lab draw.
 Please follow the instructions below.

 Who will deliver my baby?

+Our team will provide prenatal care for you and your baby throughout your delivery and postpartum journey.
 During your prenatal care, you will schedule appointments with each of our obstetricians.
-That way, when you go into labor or are admitted to the hospital, you will already be familiar with the obstetrician on call and she will be familiar with you.
-We currently have 8 female obstetricians who will take care of you.
+Once you go into labor and/or admitted to the hospital, you will already be familiar with the obstetrician on-call.
+One of our female obstetricians will provide care for you in the hospital.